Data Foundation

 What's included

-Gap analysis against Saudi PDPL, Qatar PDPPL, Oman PDPL, the UAE Federal PDPL (Decree-Law No. 45 of 2021), Bahrain PDPL, and international standards (ISO 27001, NIST) with a prioritised remediation roadmap.
+Gap analysis against Saudi PDPL, Qatar PDPPL, Oman PDPL, the UAE Federal PDPL (Decree-Law No. 45 of 2021), Bahrain PDPL, and international standards (ISO 27001, NIST) with a prioritized remediation roadmap.

 A structured taxonomy for classifying data assets by sensitivity level, regulatory scope, and business criticality.